The 25 Most Influential Sneakers of All Time

 I speak to a lot of young lads who are right into their sneakers.
 Hell, they probably have more pairs than I do.
 But, not to my surprise, they know very little about the history of their sneakers, or the history of sneakers that influenced what we all wear today.

-Over the years, there has been so many important sneakers.
-They might not be the best known, they might not be the biggest selling — hell, they might not even be the most loved — but they were damn influential on the sneaker culture that we are a part of today.
+Over the years, there have been so many important sneakers.
+They might not be the best known, they might not be the biggest selling — hell, they might not even be the most loved — but they were damn influential on sneakers in the mainstream or the sneaker culture that we are a part of today.

 Let’s make this abundantly clear, this list is in no way a popularity contest.
-It’s put together on mere influence on the culture, so please, don’t get upset if your favorite sneaker isn’t on the list.
+It’s put together on mere influence on the wider market, as well as the “culture”, so please, don’t get upset if your favorite sneaker isn’t on the list.

 So now — schools in session!

 Here’s a history class worth learning, and probably one you’ll pay full attention to.
-Here’s the most influential sneakers ever!
+Here are 25 of the most influential sneakers ever!

 25. Nike Air Foamposite